-Before becoming an Empowering Parents 1-on-1 Coach, I worked as a Special Education teacher in public school and residential settings.
+Before becoming a 1-on-1 Coach, I worked as a Special Education teacher in public school and residential settings.

 For me, the start of the school year always held the promise of a fresh start and new adventures.
 Through my many interactions with parents, I know parental anxiety is a very real thing.